otsang3/Twig/readme.md

+// INTRODUCTION

+Given an array of length >= 0 and a positive integer N, the function should return the contents of the array divided into the N equally sized arrays.

+Where the size of the original array cannot be divided equally by N, the final part should have a length equal to the remainder.

 // SET UP

 Clone the repository to a desired location.
 In terminal, navigate to the new folder that is a clone of the repo and run "npm install".